metanymie/metanymie.github.io/vr_films.md

-A list of films about VR, including those happening before the real advent of VR; a timeline of VR imaginaries.
+A list of films about VR, including those happening before the real advent of VR; a timeline of VR imaginaries in cinema.

 [1970](#1970) ◆
 [1971](#1971) ◆